NickoKai1008/ccai9012/docs/md/piii_data_and_risks.md

 - What dysfunctionality does the market-ready model struggle with
 - How specific training dataset or prompt engineering might improve the model performance

-Full requirements and deliverables are provided in the A1.3 assignment-specific outline [link].
+Full requirements and deliverables are provided in the A1.3 assignment-specific outline [link](https://NickoKai1008.github.io/ccai9012/piii_casestudy.html).

 **Full requirements and deliverables are provided in the assignment-specific outline [link](https://NickoKai1008.github.io/ccai9012/piii_casestudy.html).**
 This should be read alongside the general case study rubric [link](https://NickoKai1008.github.io/ccai9012/casestudy.html).